Serving and Serve Strategy

 If you are playing in the Open division, you have only one serve.
 The strategy of trying to hit a short serve that might ace your opponent is not appropriate here.
 Open and pro players tend to hit more lobs and half-lobs for obvious reasons.
 They do hit drive serves but they hit their drives so hard that they are difficult to return even if they do come off the back wall.

+Before the serve makes sure that you check your receiver.
+If you serve when the receiver has her racquet up, you are charged with a fault serve and you have wasted the first drive serve.
 After you hit the serve, you should hustle back and try to relocate to good center court position around the dotted line.
 Do not dawdle in the service box.
 Remember, if you are in the service box, you are in front of the dotted line and extremely vulnerable to a passing shot.
 Get back as quickly as possible.
-Because the drive serve goes so fast, you will probably not be able to get past the dotted line before the serve is returned, but you should try to get to the dotted line.
+Because the drive serve goes so fast, you will probably not be able to get much past the dotted line before the serve is returned, but you should try to get at least to the dotted line.
 On a lob serve, you should be easily able to get to good center court position.
 Also, remember to keep eye on ball.
 Don't watch the front wall when the ball is behind you.

 Players do not practice their serves enough.
 Practice your serves more, play less, play better.